You're viewing the teaser, please log in to enjoy our full videos.

-Meet the storytellers of Indigenous Story Time, as they reflect on what Story means to them and their families, and the ways we share our experiences and identities.
+Meet the storytellers of First Nations Stories (previously titled Indigenous Story Time), as they reflect on what Story means to them and their families, and the ways we share our experiences and identities.

 Working with the idea that stories connect us all, we hope this short film inspires you and the children in your life to connect with a wide range of voices and ideas.

-We're delighted to share our short film, Stories Connect Us All, documenting reflections on story and sharing the voices of our Indigenous and Torres Strait Islander storytellers who made our Indigenous Story Time series possible.
+We're delighted to share our short film, Stories Connect Us All, documenting reflections on story and sharing the voices of our Aboriginal and Torres Strait Islander storytellers who made our First Nations Stories series possible.

-One year ago, we received essential funding from the Australian Council for the Arts to launch Story Box Library presents Indigenous Story Time and subsequently increase the diversity of stories in our library, to allow every child in Australia to see themselves reflected in our stories.
+We received essential funding from the Australian Council for the Arts to launch our First Nations' Stories series and subsequently increase the diversity of stories in our library, to allow every child in Australia to see themselves reflected in our stories.

 We hope that our storytellers reflections on Giilang', the Wiradjuri word for Story', will serve as a reminder for why we need to continue to share the stories and voices of Indigenous and Torres Strait Islander peoples.